ToyotaInfoTech/RAMN/docs/firmware/common_issues.rst

 Failed Debugging
 ----------------

-If you encounter debugging issues with STM32CubeIDE, but you are certain that the JTAG connections are correct (e.g., you can connect using STM32CubeProgrammer), try deleting ``RAMNV1 Debug.launch`` and start from a fresh debugging configuration (see :ref:`debugging_RAMN`).
+If you encounter debugging issues with STM32CubeIDE, but you are certain that the JTAG connections are correct (e.g., you can connect using STM32CubeProgrammer), see :ref:`debugging_RAMN`.

 .. _inconsistent_protection: